vanilla/docs/content/developer/accessibility/index.md

 3. Understandable - Information and the operation of user interface must be understandable
     - 3.1 Readable - Make text content readable and understandable (keep language simple)
     - 3.2 Predictable - Make Web pages appear and operate in predictable ways (Good UX is good accessibility)
-    - 3.3 Input Assistance - Help users avoid and correct mistakes.
+    - 3.3 Input Assistance - Help users avoid and correct mistakes

 4. Robust
     - 4.1 Compatible - Content must be robust enough that it can be interpreted by a wide variety of user agents, including assertive technologies

 Note that there are multiple levels of conformance.
 Most likely you'll be aiming for AA.
 A is really basic and AAA is very difficult to achieve.
-Even the W3C admits it's probabaly not realistic.
+Even the W3C admits it's probably not realistic

 ## Levels